EILab-Polimi/Opisthorchis-viverrini-model/README.md

 The outputs generated from the numerical solution of the differential equations are automatically saved in the `Results/` folder (mostly in `.joblib` format).
 These outputs are then used to reproduce the figures presented in the manuscript.

-If you prefer to generate the figures directly without running the simulations, the complete simulation outputs can be downloaded from the associated Zenodo repository:

-**Zenodo DOI: 10.5281/zenodo.20392406**

 ---

 ## Repository structure